DanielDaCosta/automate-ml-training/README.md

 - Saves metrix.txt and confusion_matrix.png in GitHub for display.

 # Usage

-Copy and paste repo into your new project.
-Updates happens in:
+Clone the repository, and update the following script on `.github/workflows/python-app.yml` with your own branches names:
 ```yml
   push:
     branches: [ master ]